UnclassedPenguin/bible/README.md

 [x] - Write documentation for program
 [x] - Clean up interactive mode, make it not so ugly
    [x] - Interactive should be able to basically have a command line, sort of like vim.
 That at anytime you can do a book or a chapter or a verse
-[x] - Add a print function that wraps the print, so It doesn't split words
-[x] - Combine if statements in infoMode function.
-Should be if else if [x] - Combine if statements in singleShotMode function.
+[x] - Add a print function that wraps the print, so It doesn't split words [x] - Combine if statements in infoMode function.
 Should be if else if
+[x] - Combine if statements in singleShotMode function.
+Should be if else if
+[x] - I think maybe i could change passage struct to have chapter and verse as int.
+It might clean up some code where I dont have to convert back and forth?
+Could change printVerse function
+    - I tried this, I wasn't really happy with it...